konstruktoid/ansible-role-docker-rootless/README.md

 If `docker_compose: true`, then `docker-compose` will be installed via pip.

-If `docker_user_bashrc: true`, a .bashrc with completion for the docker(-compose) command will be place inside the `docker_user` home.
+If `docker_user_bashrc: true`, a .bashrc with completion for the docker(-compose) command will be placed inside the `docker_user` home.

 The `docker_allow_privileged_ports` variable configures if exposing [privileged ports (< 1024)](https://docs.docker.com/engine/security/rootless/#exposing-privileged-ports)